 ‘Says so much about being a woman’ Cosey Fanni Tutti

 In 1983, backstage at the Lyceum in London, Tracey Thorn and Lindy Morrison first met.
 Tracey’s music career was just beginning, while Lindy, drummer for The Go-Betweens, was ten years her senior.
 They became confidantes, comrades and best friends, a relationship cemented by gossip and feminism, books and gigs and rock ’n’ roll love affairs.

-In My Rock ‘n’ Roll Friend Thorn takes stock of thirty-seven years of friendship, teasing out the details of connection and affection between two women who seem to be either complete opposites or mirror images of each other.
-This important book asks what people see, who does the looking, and ultimately who writes women out of – and back into – history.
+Thorn takes stock of thirty-seven years of friendship, teasing out the details of connection and affection between two women who seem to be either complete opposites or mirror images of each other.
+She asks what people see, who does the looking, and ultimately who writes women out of – and back into – history.